Listed buildings in Whitehaven

-Whitehaven is a town and civil parish in the Borough of Copeland, Cumbria, England.
+Whitehaven is a town and civil parish in the Cumberland district, Cumbria, England.
 It contains over 170 buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade I, the highest of the three grades, six are at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.

 Whitehaven is a natural port, and the harbour developed in the 17th century mainly for the export of coal from the local mines.
 During the 18th century the harbour expanded and the town was laid out in a grid plan, often with a building such as a church at the end to provide a vista.
 During the 20th century the amount of work done by the port declined, and the export of coal finally ended in the 1980s.
 During this time a number of the town's houses and other buildings were demolished.